EbGazar/Sales-Insights-Data-Analytics-Project/README.md

 Using the data analytics life cycle, going step by step for solving the business problem, these steps are:

-* 1 - Understanding Business Problem.
+* Phase One: Understanding Business Problem.
-* 2 - Data Collecing and Preperation.
+* Phase Two: Data Collecing and Preperation.
-* 3 - Data Processing.
+* Phase Three: Data Processing.
-* 4 - Data Analysis, Cleaning and ETL.
+* Phase Four: Data Analysis, Cleaning and ETL.
-* 5 - Building and Sharing Dashboard.
+* Phase Five: Building and Sharing Dashboard.
-* 6 - Stakeholders Feedback and Analysis Profit.
+* Phase Six: Stakeholders Feedback and Analysis Profit.

 ### 1 - Understanding Business Problem.